Hastings : Director/PDMR Shareholding | MarketScreener

 Director/PDMR Shareholding

-The Company was notified on 9 November 2020 that the following purchases of Company ordinary shares were made by Pierre Lefevre, a Director of the Company, on 6 November 2020 as part of the Company's Dividend Reinvestment Plan ('DRIP').
+The Company was notified by Link IRG Trustees Limited ('the Trustees') on 10 November 2020 that the following purchases of Company ordinary shares were made by the Trustees on 6 November 2020 on behalf of Persons Discharging Managerial Responsibility ('PDMR') pursuant to the Company's Share Incentive Plan ('SIP') as a result of the Company's dividend that was paid on 6 November 2020.

+The SIP is an all-employee share plan arrangement approved by HM Revenue and Customs, under which employees are able to buy ordinary shares in the Company using deductions from salary and/or dividends received in each monthly pay period.

 |